1981 Season Archive

 READ MORE >>

-A homecoming crowd of 36,101 came out to watch one of the most improbable finishes in Colorado football history.
-CU was stifled for most of the day by an Oklahoma State defense which came into the contest ranked #2 in the nation, having allowed a paltry 180 total yards per game.
-The Cowboys, coached by Jimmy Johnson (later of University of Miami, Dallas Cowboy, and Miami Dolphin fame), were 3-1 on the season, and held the Buffs to just three points for the first 59 minutes of the game.
+— October 17th – Boulder Colorado 11, Oklahoma State 10 — A homecoming crowd of 36,101 came out to watch one of the most improbable finishes in Colorado football history, with the Buffs prevailing, 11-10, on a last minute score against Oklahoma State.
+The Colorado offense was stifled for most of the day by an Oklahoma State defense which came into the contest ranked No. 2 in the nation, having allowed a paltry 180 total yards per game.
+The Cowboys, coached by Jimmy Johnson (later of University of Miami, Dallas …

 READ MORE >>

-The Nebraska thrashing, 59-0, was not unique for the result, as Colorado went into the game on a thirteen game losing streak against the Cornhuskers (average score: 34-8).
-What was unique was that, of the three losses suffered after the Washington State game, this was the lone loss Buff loss against an unranked team.
+— October 10th – at Nebraska Nebraska 59, Colorado 0 — The Nebraska thrashing, 59-0, was not unique for the result, as Colorado went into the game on a thirteen game losing streak against the Cornhuskers (average score: 34-8).
+What was unique was that, of the three losses suffered after the Washington State game to open the season, this was the lone Buff loss against an unranked team.
 Nebraska began the 1981 campaign 1-2, losing to Iowa 10-7 in Iowa City, and 30-24 to Penn State in Lincoln.
-Shortly after the demolition of Colorado, Nebraska regained a national ranking, and did not lose it until 2002.
-The streak of being ranked, which lasted 348 polls, is an NCAA record.
+Shortly after the demolition …

 READ MORE >>